Johnny Keep Walking!: Box office

 Within mainland China, Johnny Keep Walking! earned 1.292 billion yuan, making it the number 1 for the New Year's Day box office.
 The film was number 1 in the Chinese box office for weeks 1–4 of 2024.

 Critical response

-Johnny Keep Walking! was described by Sinocinema as "a pointed satire on corporate bureaucracy and office politics", with praise directed towards its ensemble cast, particularly Dapeng and Bai Ke, although some criticism was given for the pacing in the second half of the film, spending too long on the subplot of the passed-over executive getting his revenge, diverting attention away from Hu Jianlin's character, as well as the finale being too drawn-out.
+Johnny Keep Walking! was described by Sino-Cinema as "a pointed satire on corporate bureaucracy and office politics", with praise directed towards its ensemble cast, particularly Dapeng and Bai Ke, although some criticism was given for the pacing in the second half of the film, spending too long on the subplot of the passed-over executive getting his revenge, diverting attention away from Hu Jianlin's character, as well as the finale being too drawn-out.
 Additional criticism was given towards the contrast between the tone in the first half being abandoned for a more conventional corruption drama.

 The Straits Times described the film as a "heartfelt office satire", commenting that its box office success in China was likely a result of "striking a chord with the country’s current generation of aggrieved white-collar professionals".

+Sequel

+A spin-off sequel, Make Zhonghe Great Again, was released in 2026.